kubernetes/community/contributors/design-proposals/local-storage-overview.md

 # Design Overview

 A node’s local storage can be broken into primary and secondary partitions.

 ## Primary Partitions
 Primary partitions are shared partitions that can provide ephemeral local storage.
 The two supported primary partitions are:

 ### Root
  This partition holds the kubelet’s root directory (`/var/lib/kubelet` by default) and `/var/log` directory.
 This partition may be shared between user pods, OS and Kubernetes system daemons.
 This partition can be consumed by pods via EmptyDir volumes, container logs, image layers and container writable layers.
 Kubelet will manage shared access and isolation of this partition.
-This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IO for example) from this partition.
+This partition is “ephemeral” and applications cannot expect any performance SLAs (Disk IOPs for example) from this partition.

 ### Runtime
 This is an optional partition which runtimes can use for overlay filesystems.
 Kubelet will attempt to identify and provide shared access along with isolation to this partition.

 ## Secondary Partitions
 All other partitions are exposed as persistent volumes.
 The PV interface allows for varying storage configurations to be supported, while hiding specific configuration details to the pod.
 Applications can continue to use their existing PVC specifications with minimal changes to request local storage.
+Each PV uses an entire partition.
+The PVs can be precreated by an addon DaemonSet that discovers all the secondary partitions, and can create new PVs as disks are added to the node.

 # User Workflows